NASA-AMMOS/slim/docs/guides/software-lifecycle/security/github-security/README.md

 - A GitHub repository
 - Familiarity with GitHub’s user interface
 - Admin rights for certain security configuration tasks
+- Team discussion: before diving into any configurations, we recommend engaging with your development team about the importance of GitHub’s security features.
+Establish a consensus on which ones to prioritize and implement.

 ## Quick Start